intel/dffml/docs/arch/alice/discussion/0035/index.md

   - Architecture
   - Domain Expertise
 - Take them through the story
-- Vision: Help developers go faster with better quality
+- focus on more high quality changes
-- Way down at the bottom we have something involving SGX
+- Way down at the bottom we have something involving hardware feature
 - Make sure to have c4models
 - Think about argument as constructing a building
 - Think about how the building interacts with the human element.
 How to do doors, windows, light coming in, how does that interact with users.